 The Guild also represents other communications employees – publishing house employees, spoken-language and sign-language interpreters and translators, social justice workers, and the staff of nonprofit organizations.

-As a sector of the Communications Workers of America, which represents 700,000 workers, and the 12 million-member AFL-CIO, The NewsGuild is part of a revitalized labor movement.
+As a sector of the Communications Workers of America and the AFL-CIO, The NewsGuild is part of a revitalized labor movement.

 What we do

 The NewsGuild has the resources, experience and commitment to advance the fight for dignity and respect on the job along with good pay and benefits.
 Guild members have extensive experience negotiating contracts that guarantee professional pay, health insurance, retirement benefits, vacation time, sick leave, parental leave, due process, “just cause” and much more.
 At any given time, NewsGuild members are enforcing more than 200 agreements that our members negotiated with employers.

 But The NewsGuild does much more than that.
 We keep abreast of trends in the industry – from the consolidation of ownership to emerging business models – and we advocate for journalists and high-quality journalism.